 The main difference to a standing order is that the company (or person) you are paying can change the amount of the direct debit or the date they take it, although they must inform you of this by giving a certain number of days' notice.
 You are in control of a standing order and can change or cancel these at any time.

 The most widely accepted form of notice is written.
 The company or person you are paying by direct debit may give you written notification of a change, e.g. by a letter addressed to you, or in your statement.

 The company may also notify you of a change to your direct debit electronically, e.g. via email or via your account on their website if you have one.
 However, this method of communication is risky to both parties as you may not receive the email or visit the website.

 Not always.
 Some credit accounts where you pay by monthly direct debit may not appear on your credit report.
 Some companies only provide details to a credit reference agency of credit accounts where outstanding monies are owed to them.
 In addition, a credit reference agency may not hold information on certain accounts, or the company you have a direct debit with may not provide account details to the credit reference agency.
-It is always a good idea to perform a credit check to make sure of your status.
+It is always a good idea to check your credit report to make sure of your status.

-You can cancel a direct debit at any time, although it is best to give your bank or building society at least one day's notice before the payment is due to be made.
+You can cancel a direct debit at any time, although it is best to give your bank or building society a few days’ notice before the payment is due to be made.
 Make sure you inform the person or company who receives the payment before you cancel it, as you could incur fees or penalties for non-payment of a bill.